Hawam/hawam.github.io/_projects/(9) Johario.md

 name: Johario
 tools: [C#, Unity, Game Development, QR Reader]
 image:
-description: 'Johario' my first game as a Unity developer with Mobileaders.
+description: Johario my first game as a Unity developer with Mobileaders.
 It's a fun desktop card game where you can use real cards to play.
 ---

 # Johario